barrelstrength/sprout-docs/docs/forms/template-overrides.md

 phone/input.html
 ```

-A field's folder name is the lowercase version of it's field name without spaces and can be retrieved dynamically by calling `field.getFieldInputFolder()`.
+A field's folder name is the lowercase version of its field name without spaces and can be retrieved dynamically by calling `field.getFieldInputFolder()`.

 #### Craft 2